orgsync/ruby-style-guide/README.md

     ```

 * Don't use parentheses around the condition of an `if/unless/while`,
-  unless the condition contains an assignment (see "Using the return
+  unless the condition contains an assignment followed by an operator.
-  value of `=`" below).

     ```Ruby
     # bad